 Pionus are personable, curious, and quite intelligent.
 They make wonderful pets, especially in apartments or other situations where noise can be a problem.
 They respond readily to voice commands as they become mature birds, if one has properly handled their upbringing.
 Like most birds, in a captive atmosphere, they have a tendency to become more attached to one person but still tolerate others with gentleness.

-Although they do not possess the talking ability of some of the Amazons or Greys, insofar as their vocal pitch is more limited, many Pionus, bred and kept by a person with a high-pitched voice, will talk very well.
+Although they do not possess the talking ability of some of the Amazon or Grey parrots, insofar as their vocal pitch is more limited, many Pionus, bred and kept by a person with a high-pitched voice, will talk very well.
 This has occurred in all of the species I have encountered so I feel it is safe to assume this is true of all Pionus.

-These medium-sized parrots with short squarish tails are basically subdued shades of pastel colors consisting of the greens, blues, charcoal, white, gray, red, violet, but not in the garish tones found in the various Amazons.
-The color combinations of the eight species making up the genus Pionus make them some of the most beautiful of the New World parrots.
+These medium-sized parrots with short squarish tails are basically subdued shades of pastel colors consisting of the greens, blues, charcoal, white, grey, red, violet, but not in the garish tones found in the various Amazon parrots.
+The colour combinations of the eight species making up the genus Pionus make them some of the most beautiful of the New World parrots.
 The one feature common to all species is the red undertail covert feathers surrounding the vent area.